 Rectal Cancer (cont.)

-Surgical removal of a tumor is the cornerstone of curative therapy for localized rectal cancer.
+Surgical removal of a tumor and/or rectum removal is the cornerstone of curative therapy for localized rectal cancer.
 In addition to removing the rectal tumor, removing the fat and lymph nodes in the area of a rectal tumor is also necessary to minimize the chance that any cancer cells might be left behind.

 Four types of surgeries are possible, depending on the location of the tumor in relation to the anus.